Shelby Starner: 2000: Second album and hiatus

 In 2000, Starner began work on her second album with members of the Red Hot Chili Peppers.
 She wanted to move into rock and roll, but she did not release the album and chose instead to drop her contract with Warner Bros.
 Starner's mother commented that, "Warner Brothers wasn't creative enough to find a niche for her ...
 She was a little mellow and thought of things a little too deeply compared to kids her age that listened to the radio."
 Starner and her family initially intended to find another company for her to start over until her mother was diagnosed with breast cancer.
 As a result of these family health issues, Starner did not want to leave her younger sister.
 During this time, Starner was interested in Médecins Sans Frontières.
 Starner planned on enrolling at the University of Pittsburgh in August 2003 to major in Latin-American studies and writing.
 She aspired to write and have an essay on bulimia published.

 Starner worked at the Everybody's Cafe on Main Street in Stroudsburg during the months leading up to her death.

 Artistry

-Music critic Tom Moon praised Starner'sd debut album From in the Shadows, saying it contained "... powerfully revelatory songs, with lyrics that alternate between the scribbled journal entries of a tetchy teenager and the thoughtful, disarming observations of an adult."
+Music critic Tom Moon praised Starner's debut album From in the Shadows, saying it contained "... powerfully revelatory songs, with lyrics that alternate between the scribbled journal entries of a tetchy teenager and the thoughtful, disarming observations of an adult."
 A USA Today article stated, "folky debut album 'From the Shadows' got good notices last year (1999), but made little commercial headway."
 Starner's pop-folk voice has been compared to Jewel and Tori Amos.
 In January 1999, Jonathan Bernstein, a film critic at Spin, wrote that Shelby Starner and Britney Spears "make up the front line of the next assault of girl-teen prodigies."
 Record producer, Jim Scott, said that: "Out of all the young artists I've worked with, she was the most spectacular: a great great artist."
 Starner acknowledged Janis Joplin was her role model.